Last Updated on August 12, 2022 by Jim Ferri

 Although it was probably the 30th tongue-in-cheek Maine t-shirt I’d seen in the past two days, it still made me smile.

 I was in Boothbay Harbor, Maine and had been smiling a lot, and not just at t-shirts.
 The scenery was beautiful, the food superb, everything that could make a vacation worthwhile just seemed to come together.
-Maine is the kind of tranquil place you come for a week and wind up wishing you could spend a month.
+Maine is the kind of tranquil place you come for a week and wind up wishing you could stay a month.

 In Boothbay for an Overnight